Kittyhacker101-Software/KatOS/Root/README.md

 This should only take a few minutes with a modern storage device, but it may take longer with older hardware.
 All source files must be downloaded for the build to be sucessful.

 # Updating
-To update a package code, put the new package in the /sources folder, and then run `./build.sh`.
+To update a package code, update the data stored in the /Sources folder, and then run `./build.sh`.
-The rootfs build script also uses Basefs.tar.xz, which is located in the /core folder.
+The rootfs build script also uses Basefs.tar.xz, which is located in the /Core folder.